Obama to promote foreign tourism in upstate NY

 Obama planned to discuss the economic benefits of tourism to the U.S. and the latest steps he is taking to boost it at the Baseball Hall of Fame and Museum in Cooperstown, New York, on Thursday.

-Obama signed a presidential memorandum giving his secretaries of homeland security and commerce four months to come up with a plan to streamline the entry process and reduce wait times.
+Obama was giving his secretaries of homeland security and commerce four months to come up with a plan to streamline the entry process and reduce wait times.
 He also wants them to work with the 15 largest U.S. airports, following steps taken by Dallas-Fort Worth and Chicago international airports to cut wait times.

 "Believe it or not, tourism is an export," Obama said last week.
 "And if we make it easier for more foreign visitors to visit and spend money at America's attractions and unparalleled national parks, that helps local businesses and grows the economy for everyone."

 Before departing for upstate New York, Obama scheduled a White House meeting with travel and tourism industry CEOs and senior executives.